 There are often many steps in a lawsuit.
-In fact, a lot of the work takes place before the parties and their lawyers even step foot in the courtroom for trial.
-This work helps the lawyers narrow the issues for trial and discover information that can help their case.
+In fact, a lot of the work takes place before the parties and their lawyers even step foot in the courtroom for the trial.
+This work helps the injury lawyers narrow the issues for trial and discover information that can help their case.

 Discovery in Texas civil cases

 When a person files a lawsuit, they might not know everything about the case.
 They might think that a person acted in a negligent way, but they might not have statements from witnesses about what happened.
 They might think that a defective product hurt them, but they might not have details from the company about how they made the product.
 A person who brings a lawsuit to court can make their case stronger by gathering this information.
 Likewise, a person who defends a personal injury lawsuit can make their case stronger by getting certain information and documentation.

 While a lawsuit waits for its day in court, the parties have the opportunity to gather information about the case.
 There are several ways that a party can get this information.
 They can send written questions to the other side.
 They can demand that the other party or even non-parties sit down to answer questions under oath.
 This process is called a deposition.

 To schedule a deposition, an Austin personal injury lawyer sends a notice to the person being deposed.
 That person gets notice of the time and place that they need to sit to answer questions.
 The person demanding the deposition must give reasonable advanced notice of the deposition.
 If they ask for documents as well as oral testimony, there are certain notice periods that the requester must follow in order to make the notice valid under Texas law.

 At the deposition, the person deposed takes an oath, to tell the truth.
 Then, they answer questions.
 This seems a lot like being on the witness stand only in a less formal setting.
 Both sides can be at the deposition along with their Austin lawyers.
 In Texas, lawyers can record the deposition by video or by using a stenographic recorder.